gordonnoble/TogetherNote/README.md

 Every note is saved immediately upon creation and automatically thereafter.
 No save button!
 To create a new note simply click the plus icon next to notebook name on the left.

+## Notebooks

+Notebooks are the primary way of organizing notes.
+Every note belongs to a single notebook, and new notebooks can be created in the notebook drawer by clicking the plus icon.
+Additionally, notes can easily be moved between notebooks simply by dragging the note to its new notebook.
+Just start dragging a note to see this in action.

 ## Recycling